dvreeze/ocp-java-17-learning/doc/chapter03-making-decisions.md

 ### While-loops

-*While-loops* are statements that loop zero or more times over the loop's statement, depending on a boolean condition that is checked before each iteration, ending the loop once the condition is false.
+*While-loops* are statements that loop zero or more times over the loop's body, depending on a boolean condition that is checked before each iteration, ending the loop once the condition is false.

 *Syntactically*, a *while-statement*: